-The IFAC-4 views the electronic commerce provisions of the U.S. Australia Free Trade Agreement as consistent with the negotiating objectives the committee has established for bilateral trade agreements, as well as the e-commerce negotiations in the WTO.
-IFAC-4 applauds USTR's establishment of the concept of digital products in terms of trade.
+The IFAC-4 views the electronic commerce provisions of the U.S.-Dominican Republic Free Trade Agreement (as described in Chapter 14, Electronic Commerce of the CAFTA agreement which it adopts) as consistent with the negotiating objectives the committee has established for bi-lateral trade agreements, as well as the e-commerce negotiations in the WTO.
+IFAC-4 applauds USTR's emphasis on the concept of digital products in terms of trade.
 Our assessment of the e-commerce provisions in the Agreement indicates that they meet our negotiating objectives and addresses particular concerns we have shared with USTR.
 IFAC-4 believes the e-commerce provisions promote the economic interests of the United States and provide equity and reciprocity for electronic commerce firms.